SMU Mustangs football: Ron Meyer-Bobby Collins era (1976–1986)

-Ron Meyer on the left talking to ABC announcers.
+Ron Meyer on the left talking to media before game.

 Coach Ron Meyer joined SMU in 1976 after a successful tenure at UNLV.
 Coach Meyer was notable for his recruiting tactics, including visits each year to the homes of 70 or more of the top recruits per year.
 His most notable recruits were future NFL running backs Eric Dickerson and Craig James before the 1979 season, as both their high school teams went 15–0 and won state championships.
 Combined with blue chip running back Charles Waggoner, the three backs were nicknamed the "Pony Express" running attack and shredded opposing defenses in the option offense led by quarterback Lance McIlhenny.
 In 1981, the Mustangs' performance earned them recognition by the National Championship Foundation as one of its five co-national champions.
 The final Associated Press poll ranked SMU No. 5, placing Clemson at No. 1.
 The team was not ranked in the coaches poll at all due to a rule forbidding teams on probation from consideration.

 Coach Meyer left to become the head coach of the New England Patriots in 1982, and SMU hired Coach Bobby Collins, then head coach at the University of Southern Mississippi.
 Dickerson finished 3rd in the Heisman Trophy voting in 1982, and the team claimed a share of its second consecutive national championship, being selected by Bill Schroeder of the Helms Athletic Foundation as his last-ever selection, in addition to consensus-champion Penn State; the Mustangs finished second in both the AP and coaches polls.

 SMU posted a 49–9–1 (.831) record from 1980 to 1984, which was the highest win percentage (.831) in Division I-A over that span.